 Expat life in Saudi Arabia is about opportunity and adventure.
-And with a hugely ambitious national economic and social reform program (Vision 2030) currently in implementation, the Kingdom is moving into a new era which will benefit locals and expats.
+With a hugely ambitious national economic and social reform program (Vision 2030) currently in implementation, the Kingdom is moving into a new era that will benefit locals and expats.

 This essential guide to Saudi Arabia covers the following topics:

 - Main cities in Saudi Arabia

 - Saudi Arabia: key historical dates

 - Economy and living standards in Saudi Arabia